-Supervised Exercise Therapy (SET) (continued)

-- Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD - Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques

-SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.

-Transportation (Routine)

-Curb-to-curb routine non-emergency transportation services to plan approved locations.
-Peak provides up to 24 one-way trips to plan approved locations within the service area.
-All transportation services are provided through ModivCare.

-- To schedule a ride, call ModivCare at 1-844-435-3322 from 8am - 8pm EST. They will also help you sign-up for reminder text notifications and access to the Member App and/or website. - "Where's My Ride?" support and urgent reservations are available 24-hours a day. - Trips must be booked three (3) business days in advance of the appointment unless it is an urgent trip need.
-You may book reservations up to 30 days in advance. - When you request a ride, let Member Services know if you need special assistance such as door-to-door assistance or wheelchair assistance. - Standard trips must be 50 miles or less.
-Only Peak Advantage Member Services can authorize longer trips and will let ModivCare know when a longer trip is approved. - Members needing to go to the emergency room must call 911.
-Emergency ambulance services are not included in this transportation benefit.
+Services that are covered for you What you must pay when you get these services Supervised Exercise Therapy (SET) (continued) Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
+Fransportation (Routine) \$0 copay for up to 36 one- Curb-to-curb routine non-emergency transportation services to plan approved locations.
+Peak provides up to 36 one-way trips to plan approved locations within the service area.
+All ransportation services are provided through ModivCare.
+To schedule a ride, call ModivCare at 1-844-435-3322 from 8am - 8pm EST. They will also help you sign-up for reminder text notifications and access to the Member App and/or website.
+"Where's My Ride?" support and urgent reservations are available 24-hours a day.
+Trips must be booked three (3) business days in advance of the appointment unless it is an urgent trip need.
+You may book reservations up to 30 days in advance.
+When you request a ride, let Member Services know if you need special assistance such as door-to-door assistance or wheelchair assistance.
+Standard trips must be 50 miles or less.
+Only Peak Advantage Member Services can authorize longer trips and will let ModivCare know when a longer trip is approved.
+Members needing to go to the emergency room must call 911.
+Emergency ambulance services are not included in this transportation benefit. way trips per year.